ControlSystemStudio/phoebus/services/alarm-logger/README.md

     bin/elasticsearch

-elasticsearch defaults to port 9200, however if elasticsearch is configured to use another port this can be set in the alarm\_logging\_preferences.properties file.
+elasticsearch defaults to port 9200, however if elasticsearch is configured to use another port this can be set in

+    /src/main/resources/alarm_logging_preferences.properties

 ### Create an elasticsearch index